xec412/Loader-Demo/README.md

 </p>
 # Loader-Demo

+## What This Project Demonstrates

+This project demonstrates hands-on experience with:

+- Windows user-mode internals and PE loading concepts
+- Low-level API resolution and syscall invocation
+- Understanding of EDR / AV userland monitoring surfaces
+- Secure handling of in-memory data and obfuscation techniques
+- Writing CRT-free, minimal Windows binaries

+- ## Defensive Relevance

+The techniques demonstrated here are commonly discussed in the context of offensive tooling, but understanding them is critical for:

+- EDR detection engineering
+- Malware analysis and reverse engineering
+- Windows security research

-**Windows internals–focused loader demo built with low-level C**
+**Windows internals–focused loader demo built with low-level C** The term “loader” is used here in an academic sense to describe PE loading and execution mechanisms.

 Loader-Demo is a Windows user-mode research project developed for **educational and demonstration purposes**.
 The project focuses on exploring **low-level Windows internals**, process interaction mechanisms, and loader-related techniques in a controlled, non-operational context.